quanwatson/techtheworld-homelab/README.md

 This repository documents a **home-based, enterprise-style homelab** designed as a **technology integration, solution validation, and professional skills development environment**.

-Although physically located at home, this lab is intentionally designed and operated to mirror **real enterprise and MSP environments**, with an emphasis on documentation, security boundaries, change control, and lifecycle thinking.
+Although physically living on a home network, this lab is intentionally designed and operated to mirror **real enterprise and MSP environments**, with an emphasis on documentation, security boundaries, change control, and lifecycle thinking.